Billiard table: Pockets

 Pockets, typically rimmed at the back with leather or plastic traditionally have drop pockets, which are small receptacles below each pocket to contain the balls.
 More modern tables may instead employ ball return pockets, a series of gutters inside the table, which deliver the balls into a collection compartment on one side of the table, in a similar manner to the ball return on a bowling alley.
 On a coin-operated table, the object balls are deposited inside an inaccessible window until the table is paid again, allowing the balls to be released into the compartment, while the cue ball is usually separated into its own ball return, often utilizing a different sized ball.
 A possible result of drop pockets is that if too many balls go into the same pocket, it would fill up the receptacle and prevent any more balls from going in that pocket, requiring that some be moved out of the pocket manually before shooting again.

 Regardless of table size, the WPA standard (sometimes informally called "American-style") table has wide, angular pockets that funnel notably inward, generally 1.75 to 2.25 times as wide at the opening as the diameter of the 2 1/4-inch (57 mm) balls, wider at the side (middle) pockets than the corners.
 WEPF pool (sometimes informally called "British-style" or "Commonwealth-style") is played with 2 to 2 1/8-in (51–54 mm) balls, and this type of table has smaller, narrow pockets (the width is calculated as the ball diameter multiplied by 1.6, and is consistent at all six pockets), with rounded entrances and nearly parallel sides, like those on a snooker table.
 One tactical consequence of this design difference is that the jaws of the WPA-type pocket are often used exactly like a horizontal version of the backboard of a basketball goal, to rebound the ball into the pocket; this technique does not work on blackball tables, and even shots down the cushion into a corner pocket are more difficult.

 Bed

 For tournament competition under WPA world-standardized rules (and league play under derived rulesets), the bed of the pocket billiard table must be made of slate no less than 1 in thick.
 The flatness of the table must be divergent by no greater than 0.02 in lengthwise and 0.01 in across the width.

+Scoring device

+Some pool tables may feature a mechanical scorekeeper on one side, which can be changed to denote points for games such as straight pool or rotation.

 Snooker and English billiards tables

-A table designed for the games snooker and English billiards is usually called a snooker table or a plane.
+A table designed for the games snooker and English billiards is usually called a snooker table.